thomastoumasu/fullstack/Fullstack/notes.md

 kubectl exec -it alpine-curl -n default -- curl http://backend-svc.project:2345/api/todos
 ```
 Apply environment variables, apply content from file: https://courses.mooc.fi/org/uh-cs/courses/devops-with-kubernetes/chapter-3/configuring-applications
+if app depends on another service (like backend depending on database), instead of complicated error handling/startup order, let backend crash if db not yet available so k8s can restart the pod.
+GKE: if using ingress, services need to map from 80; and all apps need to return something on /.
+See 3.1 and 3.2 in k8s_submission
 [Container](#docker)

 ## IDE, basics